cyberomin/cyberomin.github.io/_posts/2015-12-15-echoes-from-yakata-2015.markdown

 During all of these, KongaPay, Konga’s payment in-house system processed more transaction than any other payment gateway provider on the Konga’s website.

-With this much success, comes so much pressure and the major pressure was that of fulfulling customers orders in record time.
+With this much success, comes so much pressure and the major pressure was that of fulfilling customers orders in record time.
 Below are some of what took place

 <img src="{{ site.url }}/assets/article_images/yakata-2015/1.png"/><br/>
-<span class="text-muted">A customer comes to pick her order at the Gwagwalada distribution center.</span>
+<small class="text-muted">A customer comes to pick her order at the Gwagwalada distribution center.</small>

 <img src="{{ site.url }}/assets/article_images/yakata-2015/2.png"/><br/>
-<span class="text-muted">K-Express Ondo distribution center with orders ready to be dispatched to customers.</span>
+<small class="text-muted">K-Express Ondo distribution center with orders ready to be dispatched to customers.</small>

 <img src="{{ site.url }}/assets/article_images/yakata-2015/3.png"/><br/>
-<span class="text-muted">K-Express Ikorodu Items being prepared for Delivery</span>
+<small class="text-muted">K-Express Ikorodu Items being prepared for Delivery</small>

 <img src="{{ site.url }}/assets/article_images/yakata-2015/4.png"/><br/>
-<span class="text-muted">K-Express Calabar filled with Orders</span>
+<small class="text-muted">K-Express Calabar filled with Orders</small>

 The Yakata sales ended on a very high note with Konga processing over N1B worth of orders.
 First of its kind.